dronecz/Minimal_carrier_board_for_CM4/README.md

 # Minimal carrier board for Compute Module 4

-This is based on design from [Prof. Fartsparkle´s] (https://hackaday.io/project/175832-minimal-raspberry-pi-cm-4-carrier).
+This is based on design from [Prof. Fartsparkle´s](https://hackaday.io/project/175832-minimal-raspberry-pi-cm-4-carrier).
 I made it 2 layer board and changed slot for SD card.

 ### Revisions: